Three Characteristics Make a Signature Scholarship Unique

 1. Naming and Designation

-A Signature Experience allows you to name your scholarship, whether for yourself, your organization, or a loved one.
+A Signature Scholarship allows you to name your scholarship, whether for yourself, your organization, or a loved one.
 You may also designate your scholarship for a student from a particular BYU college.

 2. Annual Luncheon

-Whereas named scholarships are usually reserved only for endowments, which require $60,000 to start, the Signature Experience is feasible for donors in many financial situations.
+Whereas named scholarships are usually reserved only for endowments, which require $60,000 to start, the Signature Scholarship is feasible for donors in many financial situations.
 A Signature Scholarship requires a donation of $6,500 to start.
 A scholarship is awarded each year as long as there are sufficient funds in the account to cover current tuition costs.
 Donations must be received by Dec 31st of the year prior to a scholarship being awarded.

 Please call 1-800-525-8074 with any questions about the Signature Scholarship.

 The Power of the Signature Scholarship

 Every year many would-be BYU students decline attending for no other reason than a lack of funds.
 Some face extraordinary difficulties and challenges or have heart-wrenching backstories.
 For each student, the Signature Scholarship can make all the difference.